jhnplotim/StockMarketApp/README.md

 The feature branches (not deleted) showing the evolution of the project implementation for each feature.
 All feature branches have already been merged into the development branch.

 ## Important Info
 The API key for the Alpha Vantage is currently hardcoded.
 Feel free to use your own.
+You can get [here][get_stock_api_ref].

 [phil_tut_ref]: https://www.youtube.com/watch?v=uLs2FxFSWU4